southbayjay/awesome-windsurf/README.md

 ### How do I contribute to this repository?

 Check out our [Contributing Guidelines](CONTRIBUTING.md) for information on how to add prompts, tips, or other resources to this repository.

-## Contributing

-We welcome contributions!
-To contribute:

-1. Fork the repository
-2. Create a new directory with your username
-3. Add your prompts and documentation
-4. Submit a pull request

-Please ensure your contributions follow our guidelines and are well-documented.

 ## License